hharcolezi/hharcolezi.github.io/_publications/2021-04-01-longitudinal-mobile-phone-data-ldp.md

 collection: publications
 permalink: /publication/longitudinal-mobile-phone-data-ldp
 date: 2021-04-01
-venue: 'Proceedings of the Privacy and Identity 2020'
+venue: 'Proceedings of the Privacy and Identity Management'
 ---